 Finesse a Part’s Finish

 One of the commonest mistakes you can make with plastic injection molding is choosing a better surface finish than necessary.
 This may badly impact the product’s functions.
-For example, very smooth finishes require hand-polishing of mold cavity surfaces.
+For example, very smooth surface finishes require hand-polishing of mold cavity surfaces.
 The polishing may be done with diamond buff up to 2 Ra.

-This practice significantly increases mold manufacturing cost and lead time.
+This practice significantly increases mold manufacturing costs and lead time.
 A more cost-effective finish is an as-milled surface that probably shows some tool marks.
 The two other options available involve the use of 600 gritstone or bead blasting textured finish.
 The chosen finish must be compatible with the part’s function.

 Scale Wall Thickness in Both Directions